 If the stem cells come from someone else (a donor) it is called allogeneic transplantation.
 This is now very little explored in MS, as it is associated with a higher risk of complications and death.

 The second form of cell therapy in MS also uses cells from the bone marrow, but the focus is quite different.
 Bone marrow, in addition to haematopoietic stem cells, includes many other cell types, and some of these have potentially important properties that both protect cells from disease processes and promote repair.
 Mesenchymal stem cell transplantation (MSCT) uses one such cell type; mixed mononuclear cell therapy (MMCT) pools all these different bone marrow cells and uses them together.
 These forms of cell therapy do not aim to replace the person’s own immune system, and so do not require pre-treatment with cancer chemotherapy drugs.

 The third form of cell therapy, using stem cells to replace oligodendrocytes and so, hopefully, to regenerate myelin, is still at a very experimental stage, though early clinical trials to test its safety are currently being planned, particularly in the USA.

 How is stem cell treatment given?

 Autologous haematopoietic stem cell transplantation (AHSCT) is just beginning to be offered to a very small number of people with MS outside of clinical trials, generally after other treatments have failed.
-A short guide to stem cell therapy for MS gives an overview of AHSCT or you can read more detail about the procedure below.
+You can read more about the procedure below.